6 ways to get that hygge feeling, even in the summer swelter

 When you choose lighter bedding, “everything feels soft and cozy, . . . light and airy at the same time,” says Shelly Lynch-Sparks, founder and principal of Hyphen & Co. design firm in New York City.
 She recommends linen sheets or, even lighter, 100 percent organic cotton sheets.
 Matteo is her favorite brand for high-end sheets; she also likes cotton sheets from CB2.
 The Citizenry is where she goes for linen quilts.

 Textile accessories deserve a swap, too.
 “In the winter, it’s alpaca wools and sheepskins, . . .
 100 percent wool blankets.
-Whereas in the summer, we transition to Turkish towels, softer linens that are lighter, colder,” she says, recommending Turkish towels from Serena & Lily and Parachute.
+Whereas in the summer, we transition to Turkish towels, softer linens that are lighter, colder,” she says, recommending Turkish towels and cotton throws from Serena & Lilys and Parachute.
 “Even if it’s 100 degrees out, if you have the air conditioning on, you still feel like you can cozy up with a blanket.”

 Alison Giese of Alison Giese Interiors in Northern Virginia also likes to add linen curtains; she recommends Restoration Hardware and Pottery Barn.